 If your initial application has been denied by the SSA you have 60 days to file an appeal for a reconsideration of your claim.
 In general, about 10-15% of requests for Reconsideration are granted.

 A disability claim can be denied due to the applicant's age, lack of work, because too much time had passed since the applicant had worked, or the applicant's earnings had exceeded the statutory limit.
 These denials are known as technical denials and often cannot be appealed unless the denial was due to missing paperwork or information or it can be shown that the SSA had miscalculated the applicant's earnings.
-If the denial of SSDI benefits is based on the SSA's medical determination, this is known as a technical denial in which case the decision can be appealed.
+If the denial of SSDI benefits is based on the SSA's medical determination, this is known as a medical denial in which case the decision can be appealed.
 If you filed your initial claim on your own it could be much to your advantage to seek legal assistance for your appeal.

 Administrative Law Judge Hearing